 The first stage is the feeding stage.
-The dinoflagellate parasite attaches to fish, then becomes a cyst, which penetrate the skin, blood as well as the soft tissue of the gills.
+The dinoflagellate parasite attaches to fish, then becomes a cyst, which penetrates the skin, blood as well as the soft tissue of the gills.
 The cysts proceed to destroy cells and feed on the nutrients inside.
 It grows under the skin until it leaves its host.

-The parasite forms a cyst at t his point too, that enables it to survive adverse conditions.
+The parasite forms a cyst at this point too, that enables it to survive adverse conditions.
 This stage is also very resistant to chemical treatment.
-The cyst actually divides and forms between 34 and 64 new cells where upon the membrane bursts freeing the cells into the aquarium and entering the fourth stage.
+The cyst divides and forms between 34 and 64 new cells whereupon the membrane bursts freeing the cells into the aquarium and entering the final stage.

-During this fourth stage the free-swimming organisms are called a dinospore.
+During this fourth stage, the free-swimming organisms are called a dinospore.
 A dinospore has two flagella, one of which is covered by a body fold and has a reddish eye.
 Cilia and flagella propel a dinaspore through the water.
 The dinospores swim about seeking a host and will try to attach to a fish within 70 hours – this is the infectious and treatable stage.
 They must find a host within 24 hours, or die.

 Symptoms of Velvet

 Oödinium is always present in small numbers in water systems and healthy fish resist a major attack.
 But stress like shipping, poor water quality and temperatures that vary or get cool are prime stressors that seem to bring on the disease in Bettas.
 Affected fish often go off food and die.
-It tends to be more a problem to young fish as well.
+It tends to be more a problem for young fish as well.

 Since Bettas are prone to this parasite, you need to always be on the lookout for it.
 If caught early it is very easy to cure.
 But, if it gets to advanced stages you may not be able to save the fish.
-Because Velvet is highly contagious and usually far advanced before being diagnosed, it is important to take steps to treat it as soon as possible.
-Treatment is targeted at the free-swimming stage of the parasite because the other stages are resistant to medication.
+Because Velvet is highly contagious and often takes a while to diagnose, it is important to take steps to treat it as soon as possible.
+Treatment targets the free-swimming stage of the parasite because the other stages are resistant to medication.